facebookresearch/SentEval/README.md

 * *params* : senteval parameters (note that "prepare" outputs are stored in params).
 * *output* : numpy array of sentence embeddings (of size params.batch_size)

-In bow.py, batcher is used to compute the mean of the word vectors for each sentence in the batch using params.word_vec.
+*Example* : in bow.py, batcher is used to compute the mean of the word vectors for each sentence in the batch using params.word_vec.

 ### 2.) prepare(params, samples)